Film & Video 5-week Screenwriting Program: June 20, 2021 – July 24, 2021

 Attention is also paid to discovering and nurturing the writer’s own “voice.”
 Through daily writing exercises, scene work, and writer’s room collaboration, students will hone in on the story they want to write and why they are the only/best person to tell it.
 How to tell that good story well.

-As the classes move toward the ultimate goal (a five-minute screenplay filmed during Production Week), every student will create an original premise, thorough character biographies, complete story structure, and scene outlines.
+As the classes move toward the ultimate goal (a five-minute screenplay filmed during Production Week), where every student will create an original premise, thorough character biographies, complete story structure, and scene outlines.
 The end result is a beginning-to-end experience of the working screenwriter.
 Only better because the movie gets made!
 You can watch a sampling of past students’ work on our Sample Film Work page.